-The County's large manufacturers/importers, including a number of our Primary Authority Companies, have already sought advice from this Service.
-In order to assist with compliance, the Service will:
+The County's large manufacturers/importers including a number of our Primary Authority Companies have already sought advice from this Service.
+In order to ease this impact, the Service will

-- Continue to undertake a series of premise specific interventions; - Continue to communicate the new requirements regarding loose foods to the retail sector; and - Work to support Nottinghamshire County Council businesses to ensure they are complying with the new requirements.
+- Continue to undertake a series of premise specific interventions; and - Continue to communicate the new requirements regarding loose foods to the retail sector and - Work closely with Nottinghamshire County Council businesses to ensure they are complying with the new requirements.

-The Service will be working closely with Environmental Health Colleagues to agree a collaborative approach to proactive and reactive work regarding to the new regulations in order to reduce the burden on business and to avoid duplication in the deployment of resources.
+Continue to work closely with Environmental Health to agree a collaborative approach to both proactive and reactive work with regard to the new regulations.
+We have got a joint agreement in place whereby Environmental Health has carried out a number of inspections to address the Food Information Regulations requirements.
+The aim will be to reduce the burden on business and to avoid duplication in the deployment of resources.